DoranLyong/oh-my-claude-skill/commands/paper-to-note.md

 ## 14. Coverage Verification Method

 When verifying that a study note covers the full paper, use this systematic approach:

+### Step 0: Verify Phase 0 Archive (when started from PDF)
+Before inventorying concepts, confirm the `<paper-slug>.md` archive faithfully represents the source PDF:
+- **Equation count**: grep for `\\tag{` and compare against the PDF's equation numbering.
+Missing tags usually mean MinerU dropped an equation or merged it.
+- **Figure count**: `ls figs/<paper-slug>/ | wc -l` should match the number of captions in the PDF.
+- **Reference count**: entries under `## References` should cover every `[N]` cited in the body.
+Use a quick set-diff to spot gaps.
+- **Noise scan**: grep for running-header patterns, page-number-only lines, and arXiv/DOI footer strings.
+Zero hits expected.

+If any of these fail, fix the Phase 0 output before starting Phase 1 — the study note inherits every defect of the archive.

 ### Step 1: Build a Source Inventory
 From the paper (PDF or markdown), list: